Ensemble Learning Based Classification Algorithm Recommendation: Preliminary Study

 \subsection{Base Model Identification for Algorithm Recommendation}

-The definitions of accurate and diverse learning models in previous section are proposed with respect to single-label learning, and work well on constructing ensemble learning model over the single-label learning problems.
+The definitions of accurate and diverse learning models in the previous section are stated for single-label learning and provide useful guidance for constructing ensembles over single-label learning problems.
 However, in this paper, we view algorithm recommendation as a multi-label learning problem and attempt to handle it by ensemble learning method.